microsoft/Kusto-Query-Language/doc/aliasstatement.md

 ---
 title: Alias statement - Azure Data Explorer
-description: This article describes Alias statement in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 02/13/2020
+description: Learn how to use an alias statement to define an alias for a database that is used for a query. ms.reviewer: alexans ms.topic: reference ms.date: 09/20/2022
 zone_pivot_group_filename: data-explorer/zone-pivot-groups.json
 zone_pivot_groups: kql-flavors
 ---